slackhq/vscode-hack/README.md

 ## Requirements

-This extension is currently only supported on Linux.
-The latest version of HHVM is required on the machine, and `hh_client` should be added to the $PATH.
+This extension is supported on Linux and Mac OS X 10.10 onwards ([see HHVM compatibility](https://docs.hhvm.com/hhvm/installation/introduction)).
+The latest versions of Hack typechecking tools (`hh_client` and `hh_server`) are required on the local machine.
 The workspace should have a `.hhconfig` file at its root.

+## Configuration

+This extension adds the following Visual Studio Code settings.
+These can be set in user preferences (⌘+,) or workspace settings (`.vscode/settings.json`).

+* `hack.clientPath`: Absolute path to the `hh_client` executable.
+This can be left empty if `hh_client` is already in your environment $PATH.

 ## Issues

-Please file all bugs, issues, feature requests etc. at the [GitHub project issues page](https://github.com/PranayAgarwal/vscode-hack/issues).
+Please file all bugs, issues, feature requests etc. at the [GitHub issues page](https://github.com/PranayAgarwal/vscode-hack/issues).

 *Current known issues:*

-- The editor may not select the Hack language mode for `.php` files even if they start with ```<?hh```.
+- ([#1](https://github.com/PranayAgarwal/vscode-hack/issues/1), [Microsoft/vscode#10915](https://github.com/Microsoft/vscode/issues/10915)) The editor may not select the Hack language mode for `.php` files even if they start with ```<?hh```.
 To get around this, either manually select "Hack" as the file language from the selector on the bottom right of the screen, or configure your project workspace to open all `.php` files in Hack mode by adding the following to your workspace settings:

 ```json
     "files.associations": {